TMC Fluidized Sand Bed Filters

-The small Aqua Clears are really no better than any other HOB in terms of capacity than comparable Whispers, Rena Smart HOB Filters, SunSun, etc.
+The small Aqua Clears are really no better than any other HOB in terms of capacity than comparable Whispers, Rena SuperClean HOB Filters, SunSun, etc.

 The Aqua Clear Models I do recommend are the 70 (old 300) and the 110 (old 500), these are useful filters in terms of capacity and versatility.
 The model 110 is a good choice for aquariums over 70 gallons especially if backed up by another filter type.

-This said, even here my personal preference for freshwater aquariums (especially when value is considered) would be to add two SunSun, Rena Smart, etc. or better two different filters 'TYPES' such as a Hydro Sponge #5 PRO filter, Fluidized Bed Filter, or Wet/Dry Internal filter AND a smaller HOB such as the SunSun HBL-701 or Rena Smart Filter rather than one Aqua Clear 110 for an 80 gallon aquarium (although a Aqua Clear 70/110 can be complimented as well with another filter for more bio capacity and important filter redundancy).
+This said, even here my personal preference for freshwater aquariums (especially when value is considered) would be to add two SunSun, Rena Smart, etc. or BETTER, two different filters 'TYPES' such as a Hydro Sponge #5 PRO filter, Fluidized Bed Filter, or Wet/Dry Internal filter AND a smaller HOB such as the SunSun HBL-701 or Rena Smart Filter rather than one Aqua Clear 110 for an 80 gallon aquarium (although a Aqua Clear 70/110 can be complimented as well with another filter for more bio capacity and important filter redundancy).
 One suggested product link: ATI Premium Hydro Sponge

 The Penguin & Emperor has good mechanical filtration (little flow-by), but are not as good for bio filtration even with the Bio-Wheel, which is vastly over-rated as per the tests I performed through my aquarium maintenance business.
 I removed the bio wheel on penguin filters in comparable aquariums with comparable bio loads and fish and found no discernible ammonia spike.

 In fact as per Emperors Filters in EVERY case where I removed an Emperor Filter and replaced it in one test with a Hydro Sponge #5 and Internal Filter, along with the use of either SeaChem Matrix (SeaChem de-Nitrate in previous years) or Purigen; tank conditions improved considerably.
 Why might one ask?
-The reason is simple, and that is the basket arrangement in the Emperor is similar to many canister filters, with the exception that it does not allow efficient anaerobic de-nitrification with products such as SeaChem Matrix, de-Nitrate, volcanic rock, Bio Home, live rock crumbles, etc. and simply becomes a nitrate factory!
+The reason is simple, and that is the basket arrangement in the Emperor is similar to many canister filters, with the exception that it does not allow efficient anaerobic de-nitrification with products such as SeaChem Matrix, de-Nitrate, volcanic rock, Purigen, live rock crumbles, etc. and simply becomes a nitrate factory!
+Product Resource: SeaChem Purigen

 If you already have one, back it up with a Sponge, Internal, Internal Wet/Dry, Fluidized, etc. (which you should with ANY filter anyway).
 One of the suggested product links: Internal Wet/Dry Filter

 I will also note that the Aqua-Tech sold by Walmart is simply a stripped down Penguin with no bio capacity at other than the cartridge, which when thrown away destroys all nitrifying bacterial colonies.
 At least the Bio Wheel maintains some bio colonies, but his filter does not and should be avoided more so than the Penguin if used as the ONLY filter!

 From my experience, your money is better spent with an Aqueon, SunSun or Whisper, or especially the premier HOB (when used CORRECTLY with a pre-filter); the Rena Smart Filter.
 Product Resource: Rena Smart & SuperClean Filter; Models, 20, 30, 50, 55

-The VitaLife filters also have a low “flow by rate” with arguably one of the best, most durable cartridges and are thus much better for mechanical filtration (these cartridges are easily rinsed and re-used as well).
+The SuperClean & VitaLife filters also have a low “flow by rate” and are thus much better for mechanical filtration (these cartridges are easily rinsed and re-used as well).

-Unfortunately, both of these filters have suffered from the down turn in the economy that started in 2008 and are no longer available (except for a few of the M100 models).
+Unfortunately, both the ViaAqua VitaLife and Millineum filters have suffered from the down turn in the economy that started in 2008 and are no longer available (except for a few of the M100 models).
 However a cheap "knock off" off of the VitaLife is now made by by a rather unethical aquarium supply company (that will go un-named), avoid this filter that might look like a Vitalife, but is not the same filter in quality.